Osage Nation planning Jan. 21 training session

 The training is CLEET accredited, so it will count toward professional education requirements for law officers.
 For more information on the workshop, call 918-287-5253

-Deadline is Jan.
-17 for Feb.
+Deadline is this Friday for Feb.
 11 elections

 Friday, Jan.
 17, 2020, is the last day to apply for voter registration in order to be eligible to vote in the Feb.
 11, 2020, City of Pawhuska Primary and Wynona I-30 Special School Elections, Osage County Election Board Secretary Kelly Chouteau said.